mapeveri/django-musette/roadmap.rst

 6. [X] Issue #99 Translate all forms
 7. [X] Issue #91 Separete in multiple files the module module.musette.js
 8. [X] Issue #101 Add field location to Profile model
+9. [X] Issue #102 Configuration variable for google api key
-9. [] Issue #85 Improve the sending of emails
+10. [] Issue #85 Improve the sending of emails
-10. [] Issue #87 Migrate web sockets to django-channels
+11. [] Issue #87 Migrate web sockets to django-channels
-11. [] Issue #81 Add docker container
+12. [] Issue #81 Add docker container
-12. [] If errors are found in the previous version.
+13. [] If errors are found in the previous version.
 They will be arranged